HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 ### Screen: Nano Contract Settings
 [screen-nano-contract-settings]: #screen-nano-contract-settings

 The *Nano Contract Settings* screen features a "Nano Contract" toggle button.
 Users can tap this button to activate the nano-contract feature.
+The toggle button should have a context description for what it actually does "Enables the view of a Nano Contract list, a list of transactions per Nano Contract and the possibility to register and unregister a Nano Contract".

 Upon activation, the wallet initiates a restart process, during which Nano Contract transactions for the current wallet are loaded.
 Users are visually informed of this process through a progress indicator and are returned to the *Nano Contract Settings* screen upon completion.

+In addition to the activation, we can show a [Feature Onboarding](#feature-onboarding).

 >[!NOTE]
 In addition to enabling the *Nano Contract* feature, basic usage data such as feature activation frequency and duration of use may be collected for monitoring purposes.
 For more details on data collection and push notification support, see [Basic Data Gathering and Push Notification Support](#basic-data-gathering-push-notification-support).

 ##### Design Bill
 - **Placement**:
-	- Position the toggle button on top of *Nano Contract Settings* screen.
+	- Position the toggle button on the top of *Nano Contract Settings* screen.
+    - Position the feature context text bellow the toggle button.

 - **Functionality**:
 	- The toggle button enables or disables the nano-contract feature.
 	- When toggled on or off, initiate a wallet restart and load Nano Contract transactions.
 	- Provide a visual progress indicator during the loading process.
+	- Provide a visual success feedback with dismiss action.
+	- Provide a visual failure feedback with dismiss action.

 - **Visibility Conditions**:
 	- The toggle button is always visible on the *Nano Contract Settings* screen.
 	- However, its functionality is active only when the user’s wallet is eligible for nano contracts.
 	- In case of success, display a success message.
+	- In case of failure, display an error feedback.

 - **Error Management**:
-	- In case of failure, display an error feedback.
+	- An internal error can happen during the wallet loading process.
+In this situation a user has no option other than try again later.
+    - [Suggestion] After 3 failing attempts the error feedback can ask the user to send the error to the team.

 ## Reading Nano Contract Transactions